-Tiya Miles is a Radcliffe Alumnae Professor at Harvard Radcliffe Institute and a professor of history in the Harvard Faculty of Arts and Sciences.
+Tiya Miles is a Radcliffe Alumnae Professor at Harvard Radcliffe Institute and the Michael Garvey Professor of History in the Harvard Faculty of Arts and Sciences.
 She is a public historian, an academic historian, and a creative writer whose work explores the intersections of African American, Native American, and women’s histories.

 At Radcliffe, Miles is working on a project titled “Women Change Makers in the 19th-Century United States.”